 Before students can be retained, they need to enter the program.
-Our main focus for the 2017-2018 academic year has to be recruitment.
-The Public Affairs/History faculty is attempting to develop new approaches to recruit more students.
-It is clear that the current approach is bearing insufficient fruit.
-Traditionally, the program-or at least the History concentration-has relied on graduates of our undergraduate programs to transition to the graduate program; shrinking undergraduate enrollments in History & Political Science (a national trend) are progressively rendering this an unsustainable strategy.
-The components of a new strategy will necessarily involve an up-to-date web presence, better promotional materials, and targeted contacts with other universities who graduate students who may be interested in our program.
-Some progress has been made in the development of new promotional materials; program faculty will endeavor to communicate with University Relations in order to give them the information necessary to improve the website and enable the establishment of up-to-date webpages for this and other graduate programs.
-We will also maintain our efforts to fill vacant faculty positions in history and political science, in order to shore up the undergraduate programs, and strengthen our ability to recruit and serve new graduate students.
+Our main focus for the coming years must include recruitment and retention.
+Traditionally, our program has relied primarily on graduates of our undergraduate programs to transition to the graduate program; shrinking undergraduate enrollments in History & Political Science (a national trend) are progressively rendering this an unsustainable strategy.
+The components of a new strategy will necessarily involve an up-to-date web presence-necessitating action by the administration-better promotional materials, and targeted contacts with other universities who graduate students who may be interested in our program.
+Some progress has been made in the development of new promotional materials; program faculty will communicate with University Relations in order to give them the information necessary to update and improve the department's program web pages.
+We will also redouble our efforts to fill vacant faculty positions in history and political science, in order to shore up the undergraduate programs, and strengthen our ability to recruit and serve new graduate students.